-FIELD DESCRIPTION EXAMPLE RIP Direction Press [SPACE BAR] and then [ENTER] to select the RIP direction from Both/ None/In Only/Out Only and None.
-Both (default) Version Press [SPACE BAR] and then [ENTER] to select the RIP version from RIP-1/RIP-2B/RIP-2M.
-RIP-1 Multicast IGMP (Internet Group Multicast Protocol) is a network-layer protocol used to establish membership in a Multicast group.
-The ZyWALL supports both IGMP version 1 (IGMP-v1) and version 2 (IGMP-v2).
+FIELD DESCRIPTION EXAMPLE Multicast IGMP (Internet Group Multicast Protocol) is a session-layer protocol used to establish membership in a Multicast group.
+The ZyWALL supports both IGMP version 1 ( IGMP-v1 ) and version 2 ( IGMP-v2 ).
 Press the [SPACE BAR] to enable IP Multicasting or select None to disable it.
 See the LAN Setup chapter for more information on this feature.
-None (default)
+None (default) Once you have completed filling in Menu 11.3 Remote Node Network Layer Options, press [ENTER] at